vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes." - Andrew Carnegie
 > 1. "All our dreams can come true if we have the courage to pursue them." - Walt Disney
 > 1. "Don't watch the clock; do what it does.
 Keep going." - Sam Levenson
-> 1. "Your only limit is your own mind.
-Dare to dream, then dare to do." - Paulo Coelho
 > 1. "You can't cross the sea merely by standing and staring at the water." - Rabindranath Tagore
 > 1. "Your life is your story.
 Write well.
 Edit often."
 > 1. "I have not failed.
 I've just found 10,000 ways that won't work." - Thomas Edison